Eric is a science teacher. He teaches dendrology, a branch of biology that deals with trees.

 Moringa (Moringa oleifera) is a medium-sized tree native to Pakistan and India but has been introduced to tropical and subtropical areas worldwide.
 This plant is been regarded as the “Tree of Life” and “Miracle Tree,” since it has lots of beneficial properties and is considered to be the most nutrient-rich plant on earth.
 It should be added to your superfood diet.
 A cup of leaves or a single fruit contain 7 times more vitamin C than oranges, 4 times more vitamin A than carrots, 4 times more calcium than milk, 3 times more potassium than bananas, 2 times more protein than yogurt, 25 times more iron than spinach, 3 times more vitamin E than almonds, and 4 times more fiber than oats.

-It can also help treat and potentially prevent or cure more than 300 diseases, including diabetes, hypertension, rheumatism, arthritis, cancer, tumor, anemia, etc. It is also good for your cells, liver, kidneys, eyes, brain, skin, heart, bones, muscles, digestive system, immune system, and circulatory system.
-It can help to lose weight, boosts energy, and metabolism.
-It is used as an antioxidant and an anti-inflammatory and enhances sexual function.
-It fosters feelings of wellness, helps to improve sleep, and can be used to treat depression.
-It also increases milk production for lactating women.
+Preliminary research has suggested that moringa may be able to help address more than 300 diseases, including diabetes, hypertension, rheumatism, arthritis, cancer, tumor, anemia, etc. It is also may be good for your cells, liver, kidneys, eyes, brain, skin, heart, bones, muscles, digestive system, immune system, and circulatory system.
+It may also help to lose weight and boost energy and metabolism.
+It may be used as an antioxidant and an anti-inflammatory and may enhance sexual function.
+It may also help foster feelings of wellness, help to improve sleep, and may be used to lessen effects of depression.
+It may also increase milk production for lactating women.

 In some parts of the world, it is used to feed cows to produce 50% more milk.
-It is also known to cure many animal diseases.
+It is also known to be used to address many animal diseases.
 Other uses include perfume, hair care, aromatic oil, organic fertilizer, and to purify water due to the seeds' ability to remove harmful materials.